agchan12/test/Compromises.md

-#BigCommerce
+#Compromises

 There isn't much to compromise in this short assignment.
+Given the time constraints, and fact that I had never programmed in Ruby before, I was objectively seeking on completing exactly what was set out to me.

-A few things I could do to improve the webpages:
+A few things I have in mind to to improve the webpages:

 - Add more HTML formatting